alwinb/html-parser/README.md

 Rather than pointing out the behaviours mentioned above for each combination of tag-names in code, I am working on a declarative system, a kind of schema.
 This 'schema' determines which of the above rules are to be applied in the case of mismatched and misplaced tags.

 The schema is specified using subsets of the set of all elements.
 Each of these subsets is either a finite set, or it has a finite complement.
 I am using integer bitfields as identifiers for these subsets.
 This allows very fast computations on sets of elements.

-I precompute a single dictionary that maps tag-names to such an integer, thus representing the union of the categories to which the tag belongs.

 ### Forthcoming...